24

 Domaine de Chevalier red 2009 - had intense and aromatic on the nose with black cherries and blackcurrants, splendid depth and length, smooth aftertaste.
 Terrific effort for the vintage.
 94p.

-Domaine de Chevalier white 2009 - extremely flowery nose with pineapple, citron, lemon and apples, refined, rich, excellent balance and thrillingly smooth aftertaste.
+Domaine de Chevalier white 2009 - extremely flowery nose with pineapple, citron, lemon, and apples, refined, rich, excellent balance, and thrillingly smooth aftertaste.
 Stunning beauty.
 95p.

 Ferriere 2009 - did a fabulous job in 2009 and much better than in 2008.
-Powerful wine with very aromatic ripe dark cherries, velvety tannin, well-knitted, harmonious and with a long lingering aftertaste.
+Powerful wine with very aromatic ripe dark cherries, velvety tannin, well-knitted, harmonious, and with a long lingering aftertaste.
 Excellent.
 93p.

 Fiefs of Lagrange 2009 - a lighter version of Lagrange.
 87p.

-Gazin 2009 - has softened since last time I tasted it (April 2010).
-Strong, chewy, ripe and with fine tannins.
+Gazin 2009 - has softened since the last time I tasted it (April 2010).
+Strong, chewy, ripe, and with fine tannins.
 91p.

 Giscours 2009 - offered an extremely aromatic nose of black cherries and blueberries, deep and sophisticated.
 The palate was filled up with velvety black fruit and velvety tannin.
 Long and caressing aftertaste.
 Excellent work in the cellar.
 A bit less flamboyant now than in April 2010.
 93-95p.